 Best for Managing Tasks On-the-Go – TickTick

-TickTick is a great app for managing your tasks on the go.
+TickTick is one of the great time management apps for freelancers for managing tasks on the go.
 It’s especially useful if you’re working remotely and need something lightweight to keep track of things like meetings or deadlines without having to lug around paper or write down notes all day long.
 You’ll find this app particularly helpful if you spend a lot of time traveling, as well as those who need reminders about upcoming appointments while they’re away from their desktops (or laptops).

 Best for Daily Productivity Tracking – Toggl